 The Genomics of Gene Expression is led by Dr. Ana Conesa, bioinformatics professor at the University of Florida.
 We are interested in understanding functional aspects of gene expression at the genome-wide level and across different organisms and its relationship with diseases and traits.
 For that, we develop statistical methods and software tools that analyze the dynamic aspects of transcriptomes, integrate these with other types of molecular data and annotate them functionally, with a special focus on Next Generation Sequencing (NGS) data.
 Functional genomics research is complemented with the development of bioinformatics software for the analysis of genomics data.

-Our current research lines are:
+Our current research focusses on several topics:

-Our work has been funded by:
+Throughout the years, the Conesa Lab has been funded by: